msalibian/STAT406/Lecture18/README.md

 Note that the error rate improves noticeably to 0.16.
-Interestingly, note as well that increasing the number of splits of the base classifiers does not seem to help.
+Interestingly, note as well that increasing the number of splits of the base classifiers does not seem to help much.
 With 3-split trees:

 ``` r
 threesplit <- rpart.control(cp=-1,maxdepth=3,minsplit=0,xval=0)